coatless/quarto-webr/README.md

 The rendered document can be viewed online [here](https://quarto-webr.thecoatlessprofessor.com/examples/readme).

-When `quarto render` or `quarto preview` is called, the filter will execute under `engine: knitr`.
-During the execution, the filter adds two files to the working directory: `webr-worker.js` and `webr-serviceworker.js`.
-These files allow for the
-`webR` session to be started and must be present with the rendered output.

  **Note:** If you don't specify the `engine: knitr`, the default compute engine used will be `jupyter`.
 This could trigger prompts to install Python.
 However, if you specify `engine: knitr`, there's no need to install Python.

 There are many more customization options that are available.
 Please see the [customization documentation](https://quarto-webr.thecoatlessprofessor.com/qwebr-meta-options.html) for more examples.